Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 ## Known Issues
 - Enemy vs Enemy combat might cause short log spam when one enemy dies to a BaboonHawk.
 While this does not cause gameplay issues it may cause a short lagspike.
-- Lighteater and SCP682 wont simply die when their hp hit 0.
-I will fix this.

 <h3>Found a bug?
 Is my mod not compatible with your favourite mod?
 You can find me here:</h3>